GSA/piv-guides/_networkconfig/10_AMA.md

 {% include info-alert.html content=" AMA does not offer an option to require a specific login method (e.g., PIV login)." %}

-As an example, you want to allow Joe read access to sharepoint documents if Joe has a certificate with a policy OID 2.16.840.1.101.3.2.1.12.6 and policy name 'id-eca-medium-hardware-pivi'.
-You also want Julie to have write privileges since she has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.16 and name id-fpki-common-high.
+As an example, you want to allow Joe read access to sharepoint documents if Joe has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.13 and policy name "id-fpki-common-authentication."
+You also want Julie to have write privileges since she has a certificate with a policy OID 2.16.840.1.101.3.2.1.3.16 and name "id-fpki-common-high."
 You will setup these 2 policies in AD using any of the available methods listed below and then assign group memberships based on these policy OIDs to read and write access to sharepoint.

-{% include info-alert.html content=" Do not use AMA to provide privileged access to servers." %}
+{% include info-warning.html content=" Do not use AMA to provide privileged access to servers." %}

 ## Windows Server® 2012 AD DS and Later